-- Decreases in medical severities from 2011 to 2015 were driven by the medical cost savings arising from SB 863. - It is unclear whether the projected 2017 medical severity increase of 3% will develop downward like other recent years or if it represents a return the more typical rates of post-reform medical inflation.
+- Decreases in medical severities from 2011 to 2015 were driven by the medical cost savings arising from SB 863. - The projected 2017 medical severity increase of 2% represents very modest growth compared to other post-reform periods of medical inflation in California.